-Enjoy the thick, rich sweetness of the natural delicacy of "Anpo Kaki"!
+Enjoy the thick, rich sweetness of "Anpo-gaki," a natural treat!
 [Fukushima Prefecture]

 As the north wind gets colder and harsher, the season for dried persimmons arrives.
 The vibrant orange persimmons line the shelves of stores across the prefecture, a symbol of winter